 Glacier National Park features all the national park things you would expect, magical hikes, bus tours, boat tours, camping, horseback riding, white water rafting, and absolutely breathtaking mountain vistas.
 The air is so fresh it will improve your breath!
 Below are a couple of highlights.

 There are literally hundreds of miles worth of trails!
 The most famous of which is probably the Trail of the Cedars.
-This easy hike along a raised boardwalk through a cedar forest.
+This is an easy hike along a raised boardwalk through a cedar forest.
 This simple loop is only about a mile long.
 It is perfect for the family, those who aren’t intense hikers.

 One more site worth noting is Wild Goose Island.
 This mini island appears in the movie “The Shining”.
 I’m not a scary movie fan, but this island is one of the most photographed spots in the park (likely due to the movie and its natural beauty).